ianyepan/ianyepan.github.io/_posts/2026-06-07-emacs-in-pop-culture.md

   ![XKCD Emacs](/images/xkcd-real-programmers.png){: width="60%"}
   _The origin of M-x butterfly_

+- **Clifford Stoll, *The Cuckoo's Egg* (1989)** -- Stoll's first-hand account of hunting down a hacker who had broken into Lawrence Berkeley Lab.
+The hacker acquired superuser access by exploiting a security hole in GNU Emacs' `movemail` function, which ran with root privileges and could be tricked into overwriting protected system files.
+(Thank you to multiple people who suggested this entry on Reddit, Hacker News, and via email.)

 - **Neal Stephenson, *In the Beginning...
 Was the Command Line* (1999)** -- the sci-fi novelist devotes a loving passage to Emacs, calling it "a thermonuclear word processor" and "outshines all other editing software in approximately the same way that the noonday sun does the stars".

+- **Neal Stephenson, *Cryptonomicon* (1999)** -- in the novel,
+  character Randy Waterhouse uses Ordoemacs, a modified version of Emacs that encrypts every file before writing it to disk.
+(Thank you 'dleslie' on Hacker News for suggesting this entry.)

 - **And [here is a list of famous Emacs users](http://xahlee.info/emacs/misc/famous_emacs_users.html), curated by Xah Lee.** Notably: